+Is it time to consider downsizing your home?
 Retirement is just around the corner, your children have fledged the nest and your house is now starting to feel a little bit too big for just yourself.
-Well, it may be time to start considering downsizing your home.
 Although it can be a daunting process, with the right planning, it can be an exhilarating and liberating experience.

 Because it may be difficult to know where to start, we’ve put together some useful tips to walk you through the whole journey: